 We’re calling our apartment “Bonheur en Bonnieux” (Happiness in Bonnieux) because that’s how we feel when we’re there.
 Just thinking about it, writing about it now, I feel happy.

 We won’t be there all the time, so we’re sharing our Bonnieux home with others.
 Our apartment is available for rent beginning in April 2013 and offers a great opportunity to experience life in the beautiful and authentic village of Bonnieux.
-See our website and our VRBO listing for more photos and information.
+See our apartment website for more photos and information.

 Slow Travel Tours is an affiliation of small-group tour operators who offer personalized trips in Italy, France and other European countries.